membrane/remote-control-iot-app/README.md

 # remote-control-iot-app
-Title: LightsRemote
-iOS app for controlling lights over cheap remotes.
+LightsRemote iOS app for controlling lights over cheap remotes.

 LightsRemote sends messages to broker to switch the lights on/off over the MQTT protocol.
 When broker publishes a message to LightsRemote, its interface is updated accordingly.